AKM Nazir Ahmed

 A. K. M. Nazir Ahmad (c.
 1939 – January 7, 2014) was an Islamist politician in Pakistan and later Bangladesh.
-At the time of his death, he was Nayeb-e-Ameer of Bangladesh Jamaat-e-Islami.
+At the time of his death, he was Nayeb-e-Ameer of the far-right Bangladesh Jamaat-e-Islami.

 Early life and education

-Ahmad was born in 1939 in the village of Boalia, Bengal Presidency, British India (now in Borura Upazila of the district of Comilla in Bangladesh).
+Ahmad was born in 1939 in the village of Boalia, Bengal Presidency, British India (now in Borura Upazila of the Comilla District in Bangladesh).
 After completing his primary and secondary education, he obtained Bachelor of Arts (Hons) in English from Dhaka University in 1962.
 A year later in 1963, he obtained an M. A. from the same university.

 Politics

 He was actively involved in student politics since 1960 and was the Central President of East Pakistan Islami Chhatra Sangha.
 After finishing his studies, he joined Jamaat-e-Islami in 1965.
 Within a short time, he was appointed the Ameer of Comilla division in 1967.
 Throughout his political tenure, he served as member of Majlis-e-Shura, Central Working Committee and executive committee.

 In 2009, he was appointed Nayeb-e-Ameer of Bangladesh Jamaat-e-Islami, a post he held till his death.